Summer Coverage for Faculty

 You may be able to continue your medical, dental, and/or vision coverage under the Consolidated Omnibus Budget Reconciliation Act (COBRA) if you or your dependents lose eligibility for coverage.
 You will be notified by mail if you or your dependents become eligible for coverage under COBRA.
 Please visit the COBRA webpage for more information.

-As a healthcare consumer, you may also choose to enroll in a healthcare marketplace plan in lieu of COBRA.
+You may also choose to enroll in a healthcare marketplace plan in lieu of COBRA.
 Additional information can be found on healthcare.gov